derpen/LeSite/content/posts/creating-server-3.md

 ```
 {{< figure src="/images/baremetal/27.png" title="" >}}

 Cool, site is enabled.
 But we still have nothing in our /var/www/html directory.
-In fact, /www/html does not even exist!
+In fact, at least on Arch, /www/html does not even exist!
 Let's create it first.
 ```
 # mkdir /var/www
 # mkdir /var/www/html